ernestomr87/backend-challenges-to-do/challenges/beginner/api-currency-converter.md

 ### Instructions

-1. **Objective**: Develop a RESTful API that converts currencies from one to another using real-time or fixed exchange rates.
+1. **Objective**: Develop a REST API that converts currencies from one to another using real-time or fixed exchange rates.

 2. **Environment Setup**: Choose your preferred programming language (e.g., JavaScript, Python, Java, C#) and set up the necessary environment.